Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Introduction

 \section{Introduction}

 In the machine learning community, reinforcement learning (RL) is commonly described as producing agents whose goal is to maximize the expected cumulative reward, or return.
-This formulation even appears in \textit{Reinforcement Learning: An Introduction}\cite{sutton_reinforcement_2020}, widely regarded as the most influential RL introductory textbook whose authors received the 2024 Turing Award for ``developing the conceptual and algorithmic foundations of reinforcement learning\cite{association_for_computing_machinery_acm_2025}.''
+This formulation even appears in \textit{Reinforcement Learning: An Introduction}\cite{sutton_reinforcement_2020}, widely regarded as the most influential RL introductory textbook, whose authors received the 2024 Turing Award for ``developing the conceptual and algorithmic foundations of reinforcement learning\cite{association_for_computing_machinery_acm_2025}.''
 This view is not specific to RL, but reflects a broader and often overlooked assumption in machine learning: the training results in a model that satisfies the specified learning objective.
 In other words, it is commonly believed that if a model is trained to minimize a loss function or maximize a reward signal, the resulting model will indeed act in a way that optimizes that objective.
 We refer to this belief as the \textit{Objective Satisfaction Assumption (OSA)}.
-In this paper, we argue that in realistic conditions, the OSA fails due to approximation, estimation, and optimization errors.
-Even if it is often acknowledged in the literature\cite{bottou_tradeoffs_2007}, taken seriously, it implies that we are unable to robustly implement the intended goal in an AI system, independently of the quality of its specification.
+Yet it is well acknowledged that approximation, estimation, and optimization errors prevent models from perfectly satisfying their objective\cite{bottou_tradeoffs_2007}.
+Taken seriously, this implies that we cannot robustly implement the intended goal in an AI system, regardless of the quality of its specification.

 But the challenge begins even before training.
 In most real-world applications, the specified objective function is only a proxy for the developer's true intent\cite{amodei_concrete_2016}.
 This \textit{specification problem} arises because high-level human goals are difficult to express precisely in a formal mathematical framework.